 Leggi questo post in: Italiano

-Today I finally have the new Learn to Machine Sew tutorial to go along with the lesson on felting wool sweaters!
-We’ll be making a variation on one of my favorite things to make: pillow covers!
-But this tutorial is very special because it puts together the skills learned in several of my sewing lessons and tutorials:
+This sewing tutorial and pattern are part of the Cucicucicoo Learn to Machine Sew course for beginners, and goes along with the lesson on felting wool sweaters.
+Therefore, it puts together the skills learned in several of the previous sewing lessons and tutorials:

 - How to machine appliqué